fmbot-discord/docs/docs/commands/artists.md

 ### .artisttracks (`.at`)

 Shows you your all-time top tracks for the artist you're currently listening to or searching for.
+You can also show top tracks for someone else in the server.

 !!! note "Examples"
     `.at`